Everything here is subject to additional questions, removal, or edits.

 20 USD for a stable point in development - with sales.

-We will also have regional pricing where we can for poorer economies w/ region locked copies.
+We will also have regional pricing where we can for poorer economies w/ region locked copies where we can - although, this may take some time to work on with stores outside of Steam.

 Q: Where will the game be released?

-A: Steam, Humble Bundle, huge possibility of both Epic Games Store and Discord, etc. Potentially console platforms if the game is successful.
+A: The Discord Store first, as well as Steam/Humble Bundle in addition to a huge possibility of the Epic Games Store once we release Blackout.
+Potentially console platforms if the game is successful.

 Q: Will there be updates post-release?